Toronto Blue Jays

 World Series Championships

 The Jays can trace their World Series successes in 1992 and 1993 to a blockbuster trade that sent Toronto stars Fred McGriff and Tony Fernandez to the San Diego Padres in exchange for Roberto Alomar and Joe Carter.
 The two new Jays quickly became fan favorites and alongside Devon White, John Olerud and others, the club became baseball's best.
-The team has made the postseason five times, but hasn't been able to see any success since its 1993 title.
+The team has made the postseason six times, including breaking a 22-year drought in 2015.

 Toronto Blue Jays Roster